ssdeanx/threejs.shooter/.kilocode/memory-bank/brief.md

 - View-only React: React used for orchestration and rendering; game state is ECS-owned.
 - Collision layers defined and enforced through bitmasks and interaction groups.
 - Zero-unused, zero-stubs hygiene: no dead code, no lingering any, no partial TODOs.
+- Fully functional systems: Input, Movement, Physics, Combat, Scoring, Camera, Render.
+- Take advantage of React Three Fiber for rendering and post-processing, with a focus on performance and maintainability.
+- Break down complex tasks into manageable steps, ensuring each task is deterministic and follows the established architecture.
+- Maintain a clean and organized codebase with clear separation of concerns between systems, components, and rendering logic.

 3. Non-Goals
 - No dual-loop architecture (no separate render/physics game loops).
 - No multiple physics worlds in the same scene.
 - No speculative abstractions without concrete usages.
 - No stubs or placeholders merged; all systems must be functional or removed.
+- No claiming your task is done without passing hygiene checks.
+- No premature optimization, premature abstraction, or premature refactoring.

 4. Target Experience (UX)
 - Movement: responsive WASD with precise grounded checks, coyote time, jump control, and slope-aware projection.